-Before and during the German 1918 Spring Offensive, the Divisional Laundry would be located at.
+Before and during the German 1918 Spring Offensive, the Divisional Laundry was located at.

-Socks were an unlikely enabler; in the extreme conditions found in the mud-filled trenches clean, dry socks were often the difference between life and death.
+Socks were an unlikely enabler; in the extreme conditions found in the mud-filled trenches, clean, dry socks were often the difference between life and death.
 When feet are constantly wet, as they often were in the trenches, they begin to rot.
 Gangrene sets in, and often the only remedy is amputation.
-In the First World War, 75,000 British troops would die due to complications caused by trench foot.
+In the First World War, 75,000 British troops died due to complications caused by trench foot.

 As the western front settled down into the routine of trench warfare in the winter of 1915, the time spent in the saturated trenches by British troops was limited to thirty-six hours during which the wearing of gumboots became widespread in the water-soaked areas.
 The use of gumboots helped minimise the effects of mud and water on exposed feet, thus limiting Trench foot occurrences.
 Based on the early success of gumboots, contracts were placed with the North British Rubber Company (now Hunter Boot Ltd) to manufacture over 1,185,000 pairs of Gumboots for the British army during WW1.

 Boots were classed as Trench Stores and usually only issued to a division when it was on the line.
 The NZ Division was typically provided with around 6000 pairs, pooled, and issued from a Gumboot Store.
 The Gumboot store was designed with drying racks and heaters to allow the wet gumboots to be dried and prepared for reissue.